HIV/AIDS in Europe: Spain

 Spain has had a high prevalence of HIV/AIDS, but is now on the level with the rest of Western Europe.
 Spain, the US, France, Germany, Italy, Turkey and the United Kingdom accounted for three quarters of the infected population in the Western region.
 The first reported cases of AIDS were in 1983.
 Two hemophiliacs, after receiving blood transfusions from the United States, died in Andalucía of the disease.
 Later on, it was found that a male patient in 1981 was infected with AIDS after having had sex with other men while he travelled to the United States and Turkey.

 In 1997, Spain had 104 cases of AIDS per 100,000 which was triple the European Union average at the time.
 Spain also accounted for a quarter of the HIV infected population of Western Europe at that time.
 However, in 2016 Spain had plateaued to a national average that echoed the average adult HIV prevalence in Western Europe & North American at 0.3%.
 77% of those infected with HIV in Spain received antiretroviral treatment (ART), which is on par with the rest of Western Europe and North America at 78%.
 The five demographics that have the highest prevalence of HIV infection are sex workers (2%), injecting drug users (2.3%), prisoners (5.4%), men who have sex with men (11.3%), and transgender people (13.3%).

 Sweden

 From the end of the 1980s to the early 2000s, infection rate in Sweden was about 300 new cases per year, then the rate increased.
 Today, about 8,000 people with HIV live in Sweden.
 Approximately 400-500 new cases of HIV are reported each year.
 The median age for those who were diagnosed with HIV in 2019 in Sweden was 38 years, with a spread between 0–75 years.
 The majority of the new HIV diagnoses in Sweden consist of cases where the HIV infection has been transmitted before migration to Sweden.

+Switzerland

+Around 18,000 people in Switzerland are HIV positive.